What Is A Care Plan?

 - For the carer, it will be what you want to achieve, how you provide care, education, work or recreation where the support might be needed

 - Advice and information on how to reduce the needs of the individual

 - How to delay or prevent the development of requirements in the future

 How Care and Support Should Help

-Care and support are put in place to help both individual and carers at any stage during the car plan.
-Local authorities can also be involved in your support and care plan should they believe a more cost-effective option available.
+Care and support are put in place to help both individuals and carers at any stage during the care plan.
+Local authorities can also be involved in your support and care plan should they believe a more cost-effective option is available.

 We will ensure your plan includes if possible: